The usufruct in Thailand

-On first sight, no one can grant a right greater than what he holds or has.
+At first sight, no one can grant a right greater than what he holds or has.
 However, the usufruct entitles the usufructuary to rent out the land to a third party.
-Such lease agreement survives the cessation of the usufruct by death of the usufructuary and, therefore, creates a post-usufruct burden for the owner.
+Such lease agreement survives the cessation of the usufruct by the death of the usufructuary and, therefore, creates a post-usufruct burden for the owner.
 Although it is not clearly stated in the law, the owner should not be obligated to tolerate a lease registration on his title deed.
-The often quoted
+The often-quoted

-has a limited damage for the owner, because the lease can just be enforced for its first three years.
-Another questions are (i) whether the lease has a valid argument if he pre-paid the rent to the usufructuary, (ii) whether the usufructuary has to compensate for damage in case he use the lease to artificially extend a limited usufruct period and (iii) which consequences a bad faith by the lessee has.
+has limited damage to the owner, because the lease can just be enforced for its first three years.
+Other questions are (i) whether the lease has a valid argument if he pre-paid the rent to the usufructuary, (ii) whether the usufructuary has to compensate for damage in case he uses the lease to artificially extend a limited usufruct period and (iii) which consequences a bad faith by the lessee has.